 Constructed in 1614, Fort St. Catherine towers above the pink-sand beach where the Sea Venture’s crew – Bermuda’s original settlers came ashore in 1609.
 Explore the stronghold's massive ramparts, antique artillery, labyrinthine tunnels and chambers carved deep into the bedrock.

 33 See Natural Fireworks On A Glow Worm Cruise

 Head to the Bermuda Underwater Exploration Institute for a full-moon boat cruise in the warmer months.
 From a glass-bottom boat, you'll encounter bioluminescent worms engaging in a mating dance that creates a dream-like, bright green glow in the water.

-Located at the eastern end of the island in St. George’s Parish, Nonsuch Island is a pristine natural landscape and home to rare wildlife.
-You may encounter the Bermuda Skink lizard or Bermuda’s national bird, the Cahow, which was rediscovered after being thought extinct for 300 years.
-You can only visit a few times a year on tours – contact the Department of Conservation Services at 441-293-2727 for information.
+In St. George’s Parish on the east end, Nonsuch Island is a pristine nature reserve home to rare wildlife.
+Look for the Bermuda Skink lizard or the national bird, the Cahow, which was rediscovered after being thought extinct for 300 years.
+Tours are limited; contact the Department of Conservation Services at 441-293-2727 for information.

 Unleash your inner Robin Hood and take aim at Gold Point, where instructors will give you a crash course in bows, arrows and targets.
 The activities are designed to be safe and educational for kids.